Andresws12/Portfolio-Vue3/README.md

 ## <span id="testing">🧪Testing and formatting</span>

-Testing is an important part of our project, so we have prepared simple testing and formatting commands to make our project more coherent.
+I have prepared simple testing and formatting commands to make our project more coherent.

 ### <span id="formatting-code">🖊️Formatting the code</span>